 The Company's portfolio of generation comes from a variety of fuel types which minimizes exposure to any one fuel type.
 For natural gas, the Company uses long-term supply agreements including natural gas contracts as well as fixed transportation agreements to manage its exposure to increases in natural gas prices.
-At December 31, 2022, the Company has economically hedged 50,000 TJ of its expected natural gas burn for 2023, and as a result does not anticipate significant fuel price risk in 2023.
+At December 31, 2023, the Company has economically hedged 70,000 TJ of its expected natural gas burn for 2024.

 The Company also engages in taking market risk positions within authorized limits approved by Capital Power's Executive Team and Board of Directors.
-The trading portfolio includes electricity and natural gas physical and financial derivative contracts which are transacted with the intent of benefiting from short-term actual or expected differences between their buying and selling prices or to lock in arbitrage opportunities.
+The trading portfolio includes electricity and natural gas physical and financial derivative contracts which are transacted with the intent of benefiting from short term actual or expected differences between their buying and selling prices or to lock in arbitrage opportunities.

-The fair value of the Company's energy related derivatives at December 31, 2022, that are required to be measured at fair value with the respective changes in fair value recognized in net income are disclosed in note 14.
+The fair value of the Company's energy related derivatives at December 31, 2023, that are required to be measured at fair value with the respective changes in fair value recognized in net income are disclosed in note 14.